5 Ways to Prepare Your Marriage for a New Baby

-A decade of marriage.
+Nearly thirteen years of marriage.
+Quite a few fertility treatments.
 No baby yet.
-But we remain incredibly hopeful (and happy).
-That’s why I love reading posts like this one from HWC contributor, Paula Rollo.
+But we remain incredibly hopeful (and happy) as we keep trying.
+That’s why I love reading posts like this one from blogger, Paula Rollo.

 They help me understand what to expect and allow us to talk about these things even before my hormones go a bit nutty .

 If you have your own special package on its way, congratulations!
 You will be able to begin putting these suggestions to practice right away.
 Excited for you, my friend.

 With a baby on the way, it can be easy to let marriage slip to the back burner.

 Babies require a lot of time, attention and energy, so it is important for couples to put alot of effort into their marriage, both before and after the baby is born.

 Doing this will help ensure the marriage relationship continues to grow stronger in the midst of all the life transitions that come with the birth of a new bundle of joy!

 Wondering what you can do to get ready?